openstack-archive/deb-python-pager/README.rst

 ..function:: getch()

-  Wait for keypress and return character in a cross-platform way.
+  Wait for keypress and return character or a list of characters.
+Arrows and special keys generate a sequence of characters, so if there are extra symbols in input buffer, this function returns list.
-  Credits: Danny Yoo, Python Cookbook

 ..function:: page(content, [pagecallback=prompt])

-  Output `content` iterable, calling `pagecallback` function after each page.
-Default `prompt()` callback shows 'Press any key . . . ' prompt and waits for keypress.
+  Output `content` iterable, calling `pagecallback` function after each page with page number as a parameter.
+Default `prompt()` callback shows page number with 'Press any key . . . ' prompt and waits for keypress.

 References